anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

 - **Pruning**: remove weights (unstructured) or entire channels (structured) to reduce the size of the network.
 The objective is to preserve the model’s performance while increasing its sparsity.
 - **Quantization**: reduce the memory footprint of the weights by reducing their precision (ex.
 32 bit to 8 bit).
 We may loose some precision but it shouldn’t affect performance too much.
 - **Distillation**: training smaller networks to “mimic” larger networks by having it reproduce the larger network’s layers’ outputs.

-There are always new model compression techniques coming out so best keep up to date via [survey papers](https://arxiv.org/abs/1710.09282){:target="_blank"} on them.

 ## Methods